The most common questions you asked

 Replies by Martina Levey, owner, translator and interpreter of English and Czech

-With the boutique translation agency Translations Levey you will save your time and gain a reliable and long-term partner in the world of translation and interpreting.
-I am an English translator and interpreter of English and Czech.
-I work with a team of top translators of many language combinations.
-We are flexible, fast and creative.
-And precise at all times.
-Yet I oversee every job, I really care about the results.
-I always try to solve the seemingly unsolvable.
+Using my boutique translation agency, Translations Levey, you’ll not only save time but you’ll profit from having a reliable and long-term partner in the complex world of translation and interpreting.
+Martina Levey (that’s me!) is an English translator and interpreter of English and Czech.
+Working with a top team of translators, in many language combinations, my agency offers a flexible, fast and creative service.
+And we’re precise at all times.
+I oversee every job because I really care about the results and I take pride in solving the seemingly unsolvable.

-We usually calculate the price according to the standard pages (SP = 1,800 characters including spaces) of the translation or the number of words.
-We will be happy to prepare a price quotation which I will usually send you within one hour.
-And it doesn't matter which language it is.
+We usually calculate the price according to the standard pages measure (SP = 1,800 characters including spaces) or by the number of words.
+We

-The standard turnaround time for a translation of up to 8 pages is two days.
-For example, if we receive a text of six pages on Wednesday, the translation will be ready by Friday.
-We will be happy to advise you the time for longer or rush translations at an additional cost.
-We will find out the possibilities and solutions.
+The standard turnaround time for a translation of about 10 pages is two days.
+For example, if we receive a text of six pages on a Wednesday, the translation will be ready by Friday.
+We’re always happy to advise you if longer translations need more time or, if rush projects will attract an additional fee.
+But you can be sure that we’ll check out all possibilities and come up with the best solution.
+We can provide certified English translations in no time at all and we specialise in legal translations.
+Each year we process more than 300 official translations from various languages into/from Czech.

 Only a translator appointed by the court may carry out certified translations.
 The translated document is firmly attached to the original (or a certified copy) and includes a translation clause confirming that the translation corresponds exactly to the original.
 The translator's clause is added at the end of the translation and certifies that the appointed court translator has personally translated the attached document and that the translation corresponds to the original.

-My favourite field is translation of legal or commercial documents, which is why I became a certified court translator and interpreter of English and Czech.
-I mostly work in family law (weddings, divorces, child custody), finance and real estate, marketing, and I cooperate with the police and courts.
+One of my favourite types of translation is legal or commercial documents, which is why I became a certified court translator and interpreter of English and Czech.
+I mostly work in family law (weddings, divorces, child custody), finance and real estate, marketing.
+I also work with the police and courts.

-Ordering a translation with us gives a number of advantages.
-I am a certified translator and interpreter of English and Czech.
-I am perfectly familiar with the world of court translations.
-I can quickly select a reliable official translator/interpreter for you and arrange and explain everything.
-And it doesn't matter which language it is.
-We provide more than 500 official stamped translations every year.
-We have assisted with many weddings, divorces, relocations, visa applications, study applications, job applications or lease or other agreements and contracts.
+Ordering a translation through us puts you ahead of the game in a number of ways.
+I (Martina Levey) am a certified translator and interpreter of English and Czech.
+I am entirely familiar with the maze of court translations.
+My crew of reliable official translators/ interpreters is available to you while I will oversee, arrange and explain everything no matter which language you’re dealing with.
+Levey Translations produce more than 500 official stamped translations every year and have assisted with multiple weddings, divorces, relocations, visa applications, study applications, job applications, lease or other agreements and contracts.

-I will advise you on how to proceed and will check each translation and immediately fine-tune any formal deficiencies with my colleagues.
+I can advise you on how to proceed and will personally check each translation, immediately fine-tuning any formal deficiencies that may occasionally occur.

-From 2021, electronic official translations are also possible, but only by agreement with the competent authority.
-It is important for you that the court translation is accepted by the authority that requested it and not returned to you as unacceptable or deficient in some formal way.
+Since 2021, electronic official translations have also been possible, but only by agreement with the relevant authority.
+It is important for clients that the court translation is accepted by the same authority or it may be returned to you as unacceptable or deficient in some formal way.

 Legal translations are translations of contracts or other legal text, but the translation does not need to be made and stamped by a certified translator.
 Although, of course, legal translators are experts in legal translations.
 These are mostly translations of contracts, laws, directives and other legal documents.